ibm-cloud-docs/apiconnect/tutorials/tut_import_openapi_rest_tk.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Import your API spec, and proxy an existing REST service by using the Developer Toolkit
+# Import your API spec and proxy an existing REST service by using the Developer Toolkit
 Duration: 5 mins
 Skill level: Beginner